peppedilillo/hbstools/README.md

 This will create a commented configuration file which you can modify with a text editor.
 To run `mercury search` with configuration `myconfig.yml`, run `mercury search -c myconfig.yml .`.
-You can get a less verbose configuration file using `mercury --quiet drop .`
+If you don't need comments, calling `mercury --quiet drop .` will get you a less verbose configuration file.

 ### Results

 By default results are saved in the input directory in FITS format.
-You can change the output file using `mercury search . -o myresults-filename.fits`
+Using `mercury search . -o myresults-filename.fits` you will change the output file to `myresults-filename.fits`.